evansbenj/2024_BIO722/5_more_on_Stacks.md

 ln -s /1/scratch/ben/PM592_chr9_sorted.bam
 ln -s /1/scratch/ben/PM602_chr9_sorted.bam
 ```
 Then, please make a new Stacks directory within the `/2/scratch/ZZZ/full_data_mapped_to_chr9` directory, and execute the Stacks pipeline for these data as described above.
-For example:
+Because this takes a while, lets use screen to run this job in the background.

+Please type `screen -S Stacks_for_chromosome9`

+And then in the screen type this:
 ```
 mkdir Stacks_Results
 /usr/local/stacks/bin/ref_map.pl -S -b 1 -n 2 \